 Generally, I swap the sprockets this way: One tooth LESS on the front sprocket- and one tooth MORE on the rear sprocket.
 Rule of thumb is- one tooth more or less on the front sprocket is just like two and a half teeth on the rear.
 That is huge in terms of acceleration, drive-ability and responsiveness and you have no idea what you’ve been missing out here.
 So bare with me and get to it.

-Most of the needed parts are easy to get to at BikeMaster.
-They come affordable and fast.
-They also have chains if needed. if you want to go a slight different route with your sprocket choice, I’d suggest to see the ratio/speed differences ones you know the numbers of teeth your bike originally has, and compare it with the numbers you plan to go with here.
+Most of the needed parts are easy to get to on eBay.
+They also have chains if needed. if you want to go a slight different route with your sprocket choice, I’d suggest to see the ratio/speed differences ones you know the numbers of teeth your bike originally has.
+Then compare it with the numbers you plan to go with here.
 If you are not sure about something- just drop a comment and I’ll see if I can help.

 Please note though… if you make any changes in this regard- make sure all bolts are tight and take it easy riding it.
 Give it time to re-feel the new character of your bike.
 I’m not responsible for you bullshitting around, you hear me?! :-)